bvo0293/PracticumSummer2025/README.md

 Student Teacher Grade 2022.csv
 ```
 ### 4. Make sure the files are all available then derive processed files
+The DataPreProcessing.py file performs transformations (combining Student Teacher Grade data, filtering for only High School student, determining active students) to create the Final_DF.csv in `data/processed/` folder.
+The Illuminate ETL.py file performs transformation to combine the Illuminate data to a unique file IlluminateCombined.csv in `data/processed/` folder.
 ```bash
 # On Windows
 python .\data\DataPreProcessing.py